Track 1 platform and get the weekly governance digest. No credit card required.

 This page describes what the document states, permits, or reserves.
 It does not constitute a legal determination about enforceability.
 Regulatory applicability may vary by jurisdiction.
 Methodology

-This is Hugging Face's Content Policy, which sets out the rules for what can and cannot be posted on the Hugging Face Hub platform, including AI models, datasets, and community discussions.
-The most significant provision for everyday users is that Hugging Face reserves the right to remove, disable, unrank, or restrict access to content, and to suspend or terminate accounts, when content is found to violate the policy, which covers a broad range of material including unlawful content, harmful or abusive material, privacy violations, and platform abuse.
-If you disagree with a moderation decision affecting your content or account, you can contest it by emailing legal@huggingface.co and, if still unsatisfied, by approaching a certified out-of-court dispute settlement body under the EU Digital Services Act.
+This document establishes Hugging Face's content policy governing materials posted to the Hub platform, including AI models, datasets, and community discussions.
+The policy authorizes Hugging Face to remove, disable, unrank, or restrict access to content and to suspend or terminate accounts for violations including unlawful content, harmful or abusive material, privacy violations, and platform abuse.
+The policy specifies that users may contest moderation decisions by submitting appeals to legal@huggingface.co, and that EU users may pursue dispute resolution through a certified out-of-court settlement body under the Digital Services Act.

 This document is Hugging Face's Content Policy, effective April 10, 2025, incorporated by reference into the company's Terms of Service as a binding agreement, governing all content posted, displayed, or accessed on the Hugging Face Hub platform including ML Artifacts (models, datasets, spaces) and Community Content (discussions, comments, READMEs, model cards).
 The policy states that users consent to its terms by accessing or using the platform, authorizes the Hugging Face Team to take enforcement actions including unranking, adding audience restriction tags, removing or disabling content, restricting interactions, and suspending or terminating accounts, and establishes a DMCA-compliant takedown and counter-notification process for intellectual property disputes.
 Notably, the policy explicitly states that content feed display is non-personalized and chronologically ordered without algorithmic curation, which is operationally distinct from many platform content policies; additionally, the policy reserves broad discretionary authority to moderate content beyond its enumerated restricted categories 'in response to evolving challenges posed by advancements in Machine Learning,' without specifying procedural constraints on that discretion.
 The policy references the EU Digital Services Act (DSA) by name, providing EU residents with access to certified out-of-court dispute settlement bodies and designating legal@huggingface.co as the DSA point of contact for EU authorities; given Hugging Face's operation of an AI-focused hosting platform, the policy also engages considerations under the EU AI Act and applicable national content regulation frameworks.
 Compliance teams should note that the policy's effective-date update mechanism (10 days notice via website posting, continued use constituting acceptance) may require evaluation under consumer contract notice requirements in certain jurisdictions including the EU and UK.